rsiewert/Nodes-Talking/README.md

 ## Contributing

-We have a loosely-coupled architecture for Nodes-Talking and encourage  contributions within each of or three main systems (Devices, Servers, User Applications).
+We have a loosely-coupled architecture for Nodes-Talking and encourage  contributions within each of the three main systems (Devices, Servers, User Applications).
 Get in touch with us.
 We would love to hear from you!
+Current contributors are 4 developers and 2 consultants.

 ## Copyright and license